bburns/neomem-web/README.md

 # Neomem

-A flexible information manager - a cross between a spreadsheet and document editor
+An information manager - a cross between a spreadsheet and document editor

 ## About

 Spreadsheets are good for tabular information, while documents are good for free-form notes and outlines.
 Neomem makes it easy to switch between the two, allowing different views of the same information.

-For instance, tasks can have short properties like name, timeframe, order, estimate, which fit well in a table - while also having longer properties like notes.
+For example, tasks can have short properties like name, timeframe, order, estimate, which fit well in a table - while also having longer properties like notes.
 Switching between table and document views allows you to focus on one or the other as needed.

 Data can be sorted, filtered, and grouped as required.